bede/kindel/README.md

 ## Issues

-Please let me know if you run into problems by opening a GitHub issue, tweeting [@beconstant](https://twitter.com/beconstant) or mailing me via `b at bede dawt im`.
-Ideally send me your BAM, or a subsample of it!
+If you encounter problems please open a GitHub issue, preferably including a BAM that allows the problem to be reproduced, or else reach out via email or social media.